8 min read

 “Part of inclusivity is thinking about how you go to market, and making sure people are treated with dignity and given the assurance of safety for transgender and nonbinary customers using their preferred name to pay,” Guerin said.

-Although Mastercard didn’t disclose which issuers on the TSYS platform plan to adopt True Name, interest is high, according to Guerin.
+According to Guerin although Mastercard didn’t disclose which issuers on the TSYS platform plan to adopt True Name, interest is high.

 “We are excited to partner with Mastercard’s initiative of fostering a more inclusive and diverse community by providing our issuers and their cardholders the opportunity to participate in the True Name program,” Gaylon Jowers, senior executive vice president at Global Payments and president of TSYS Issuer Solutions, said in a press release.